akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240222000000/index.md

 Categories: cs-LG, cs.LG
 Keyword Score: 40
 Keywords: LLaMA, Mistral, PaLM, Transformer
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.13388v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.13388v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.13388v1.pdf" filename="2402.13388v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.13388v2.pdf" filename="2402.13388v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
-This short paper describes a trick to speed up inference of <b>transformers</b> with RoPE (such as <b>LLaMA,</b> <b>Mistral,</b> and <b>PaLM).</b> For these models, a large portion of the first <b>transformer</b> layer can be precomputed, which results in slightly lower latency and lower cost-per-token.
+This micro-paper describes a trick to speed up inference of <b>transformers</b> with RoPE (such as <b>LLaMA,</b> <b>Mistral,</b> <b>PaLM,</b> and Gemma).
+For these models, a large portion of the first <b>transformer</b> layer can be precomputed, which results in slightly lower latency and lower cost-per-token.
 Because this trick optimizes only one layer, the relative savings depend on the total number of layers.
 For example, the maximum savings for a model with only 4 layers (such as Whisper tiny) is limited to 25%, while a 32-layer model (such as <b>Mistral-7B)</b> is limited to 3% savings.

 {{</citation>}}

-### (11/61 | 135/294) Referee-Meta-Learning for Fast Adaptation of Locational Fairness (Weiye Chen et al., 2024)
+### (11/65 | 135/302) Referee-Meta-Learning for Fast Adaptation of Locational Fairness (Weiye Chen et al., 2024)

 {{<citation>}}